SumZer0-git/EDAPGui/docs/Robigo.md

   loop again

 ## Constraints:
-- Must start off docked at Robigo Mines
+- This assists determines where you are in the loop and continues from there, otherwise will jump you to Robigo Mines
 - Odyssey only (due to unique Mission Selection and Mission Completion menus)
 - Must perform 1 Robigo loop manually
     - This will ensure that Siruis Atmospherics will be on the Nav Panel on subsequent runs